shepai/Circuit-Python-ML/README.md

 An activation function must take in a single parameter that is an output matrix from the layer it is being entered in.

 ## Forward pass <a name="forward"></a>
 Passing data through the network will take in an array of shape (N,m) where N is the size of the data set and m is the number of nodes in the proceeding layer.
+Our matrix of inputs represented by x is subjected to the dot product of the following layer.
+Lets say we have 2 input nodes and 3 hidden layer nodes, then a following of two output nodes, the following calculation would be made.
+The sample size of data is 3 items.

 $$
 \begin{bmatrix}